jtviolet/Web-based-Remote-Terminal-Server/README.md

 cd aperture-server
 npm start
 ```

+# Configuration
+All configuration for the server is stored in `/lib/config.json`.
+Currently the only config item you could/should change is the port.

 # Usage
 You will need to have the [aperture-edge-client](https://github.com/jtviolet/aperture-edge-client) running on the devices you want to connect to.
 This server will also sit and wait for users to connect via a web interface, which I'll be sharing an example in [jtviolet/aperture-client-web](https://github.com/jtviolet/aperture-client-web) soon.